-Your Homemade Gummies Are Hiding a Big Problem
+Your Homemade Gummies Have a Hidden Problem

 The Three Things Your Gummy Kit Can't Do